patternfly/patternfly/src/site/pages/contribution.md

 ## Naming Blocks

-Components, layouts, patterns, and demos (blocks) should be in individual folders named using Pascal case (AaaBbb).
+Components, layouts, and demos (blocks) should be in individual folders named using Pascal case (AaaBbb).
 This is the name that will appear in the navigation of the workspace.
 Example: `Button`, `SecondaryNav`

 ### Component Example